 venlafaxine

 Figure S1.
 The reported mass load (black), predicted mass load (blue), human NOEL (red), vertebrate NOEL (orange), and invertebrate NOEL (violet) for the 313 considered pharmaceuticals (where available).
 The predicted mass loads are modelled for sewersheds of size 100, 1,000, 110,000, and 1,000,000 as labeled on the graphs.
 Notably, the sewershed with 110,000 residents represents the average population for each sewershed considered in the literature search (110,262 people).
 For these predictions, the actual value of 110,262 was used in PharmFlush.
-In all cases, only those reported mass loads with detectable measurements are included, and zero-valued predicted and reported mass loads are excluded due to logarithmic scaling. (continued)
+In all cases, only those reported mass loads with detectable measurements are included, and zero-valued predicted and reported mass loads are excluded due to logarithmic scaling.
+Figure S1 continues from this page through page 52.